AvijeetPrasad/laputas/index.md

 You can just read the text
 You can look at the code
-You can work through the excercises.
+You can work through the exercises.

 Hope you’ll fun working it out!